moby/moby/docs/sources/userguide/dockerlinks.md

 Where `name` is the name of the container we're linking to and `alias` is an alias for the link name.
 You'll see how that alias gets used shortly.
+The `--link` flag also takes the form:

+	--link <name or id>

+In which case the alias will match the name.
+You could have written the previous example as:

+    $ docker run -d -P --name web --link db training/webapp python app.py

 Next, inspect your linked containers with `docker inspect`: